theplugfx/nurrainaliyu/README.md

 About Me:
-🛠   I’m currently working at Foxilx Media
+🛠   I’m currently working at AMG FOODS NG
 🚀   I’m currently writing content for my Twitter audience 📈   I am a Growth Hacker at Jewel Foods Industries
 📫   How to reach me on Twitter @hnurrainaliyu